mg98/arbitrary-data-on-blockchains/README.md

 ### 🕵️‍♂️ Run Analyzer on the Blockchain

 Running this script will scan the Ethereum blockchain via BigQuery for arbitrary content and store the results in the SQLite database (`results.db`).
-The analyzer has two modes and will either scan for files of popular type or embedded UTF-8 text strings.
+The analyzer has two modes and will accordingly either scan for files of popular type or embedded UTF-8 text strings.

 ```
-usage: analyze.py [-h] [--limit LIMIT] [--mimes MIMES] {files,text}
+usage: analyze.py [-h] [--limit LIMIT] [--reset | --no-reset] [--mimes MIMES] {files,text}

 Analyze the Ethereum blockchain for arbitrary content.

 positional arguments:
   {files,text}         Type of content to look for.

 optional arguments:
   -h, --help           show this help message and exit
   --limit LIMIT        Limit the results processed by the BigQuery SQL query.
 If not set, proceeds to query the entire blockchain.
+  --reset, --no-reset	 Clear out current results from the database. (default: False)
   --mimes MIMES        Comma separated list of mime types to be considered (default: '*').
 ```

 ### 📖 View Results